1. Pull fresh search data (after restructure: migrate-gsc first)

 Why Order Matters

 Data before audit.
 Audit reads from the local database.
-Without fresh data, audit reports stale information or reports no GSC data at all.
+Without fresh data, audit reports stale information or reports no search data at all.

 Deduplicate before news.
 Deduplication merges or differentiates overlapping pages.
 If you gather news for a page that is about to be merged, that news is wasted effort.